Kyberturvallisuuden-kurssi/Exercises/Week1/README.md

-Introduction to Practical Cyber Security Testing - Week 1
+Introduction to Practical Cyber Security Testing - Week 1: Password & workstation security
 ====

 ## About the lab

+Topic: Hashes, breaking hashes, John the Ripper, passwordless, SSO, MFA

 TODO: add descriptory text about the lab and this week's topic